 A. The beneficiary of a life insurance policy can be anyone you choose, but typically you are both the beneficiary and the policyholder while your child is still a minor.
 Should you transfer their policy to them in adulthood, they can name a beneficiary of their choosing, like their spouse.
 Should you choose to retain the policy in adulthood, you can remain the beneficiary or transfer the policy to a trust, where the trust itself is named beneficiary.

 Keep in mind there are three parties involved in an insurance policy: the policyholder, the insured, and the beneficiary.
-If the three parties are three separate entities, there may be tax implications down the road.
-Speak with a Wealth Strategist for details.
+If the three parties are three separate entities, there may be tax implications down the road. for details.

 Q. What happens if I decide to cancel my child’s policy?